tothaval/AidingElementsUserInterface/testrun/readme.txt

 currently implemented functions:

+element control: __WIP__
 	elements can be moved via left mouse button

-left click on element will select that element, __WIP__
+	shift + left click on element will select that element selected elements can be deleted with 'x'

+	right click on element to delete that element

+left click on surface: deselect all selected elements

 right click on surface: instantiate a right click element, which allows
 	you to quit the application or shutdown your computer

 F1: instantiate Manual element (english language only), __WIP__